chenaciousD/blabla/content/pages/contacts.md

 In addition my day job, I'm also working on several side projects that I would love your input on!

 ## Urban Salons to Instigate Scenius
-In 2019, I began hosting  multi-disipinary salons discussing the future of cities through the lens of architecture, community-building,real estate, design, technology, and culture.
+In 2019, I began hosting  multi-disipinary salons in collaboration with Mat Chow at IDEO, Rebecca Blum at Lyft, discussing the future of cities through the lens of architecture, mobility, community-building,real estate, design, technology, and culture.

 The first salon was held in collaboration with [Enorme Studio](https://enormestudio.es).